“The world is not made up of atoms; it’s made up of stories.” – Muriel Rukeyser

 “No, miss.
 That’s why you’re here, remember?” he said, and she could tell the sarcasm in his voice.

-She hated the mischievous little smile in his eyes and on his lips, almost as much as she hated the cabin he brought her to.
+She hated the mischievous little smile in his eyes and on his lips, almost as much as she hated the place he brought her to.

 “Ah.
 Kara.
 Got it,” he laughed.
 “Well, Kara, at least you’re not muttering swear words to yourself anymore.
 It’s good to see you’re opening up.
 We’ll soon have more chances to talk.
 For now I just need to know – no, actually I need you to know – that you’re settling in just fine and you’re willing to continue with the treatment.”

 “Like I have a choice.
 So you’re coming back, like… what, every day?”

 Tomás gave her another funny look, but otherwise ignored her.
 He put his leather gloves back on and took the car keys out of his coat’s pocket without a word.
 Time to go it was.

 “Uhm?” she mumbled, looking up.